7 Ways We Sabotage Ourselves and How To Overcome Them

 You don’t deal with relationship issues that eventually erode the relationship or create more and more dysfunction.

 You don’t take care of small problems that later turn into big problems.
-You skirt around challenges and hope they will go away.
+You skirt around challenges and hope they’ll go away.

-To tackle avoidance, you have to understand that what you are tackling is fear.
+To tackle avoidance, you have to understand that what you’re tackling is fear.

 The best way to deal with fear is to take action.